JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/tasks.md

 ### Access rights

-All rooms' admins have access to the Task Application (read and write access).
+Every room's admins have access to the Task Application (read and write access).

 When you promote someone as room admin or owner, they gets instant access to the Task Application.
 When you remove admin or owner rights to someone, they instantly lose access to the Task Application.